 Unit commanders were instructed to determine that the men of their commands had been properly fitted with socks and shoes and that all foot defects were suitably cared for.
 An undue amount of

 foot injury and disability from shoes was to be regarded as evidence of inefficiency on the part of responsible officers.

-While on marches, commanders were to have their men wash their feet each day as soon as practicable after reaching camp, cover blisters or excoriations with a light dressing or zinc oxide plaster,
+treatment.
+While on marches, commanders were to have their men wash their feet each day as soon as practicable after reaching camp, cover blisters or excoriations with a light dressing or zinc

 Measures that the individual soldier could take for his own protection, as well as measures the Army would take for him, were included in each of the appropriate sections.
 Under mosquito control

 were listed the proper wearing of clothing, use of repellents, and use of bed nets.
 Frequent and thorough bathing was specified as one of the precautions against body lice.